Transforming a research and policy driven institution for 21st century campaigning.

 For Consumer Reports

-Consumer Reports is a non-profit that runs a top 10 US magazine, a US top 40 website, and brings in over $250M a year in revenue, but its power and audience reach had been waning for a decade.
+Consumer Reports is a non-profit that runs a top 10 US magazine, a US top 40 website, and brings in over $250M a year in revenue, but it was having difficulty adapting to a fundamentally changed landscape.

-Its large advocacy department wanted to grow its people power but staffing, structures, and values were still tied heavily to “old power” models, putting a drag on attempts at campaign innovation.
+Consumers Union, CR’s large advocacy division, wanted to scale new forms of mobilizing and organizing.
+But staffing, structures, and culture were still tied heavily to “old power” models, putting a drag on attempts to deploy innovation more widely.

-Our engagement strategy helped Consumer Reports come up with a new vision to grow its people power and campaigning prowess.
-A social media, online fundraising, and list growth plan mapped an achievable path for growth.
-New roles, team structure, and changes to internal culture were catalysts for wider organizational change.
+Our engagement strategy helped Consumers Union’s leadership co-create a new vision for why they needed to grow people power, and how to get there.
+A social media, online fundraising, and list growth plan mapped an achievable path for channel growth.
+New roles, team structures, and nudges to internal culture became catalysts for wider organizational change.

-After a senior leadership transition part way through the process, our focus shifted to creating a campaign lab to innovate the kind of storytelling and movement building campaign that would become the new normal.
-We ended our engagement by delivering a comprehensive research project on today’s most successful campaigns from across the political spectrum, that now serves as the blueprint for the advocacy department.
+To bring the new engagement vision to life, we helped create a campaign lab to innovate the kind of digital-first campaign that would become the new normal.
+We closed our engagement by delivering a comprehensive research project on today’s most successful campaigns from across the political spectrum, that served as the blueprint for the advocacy department (and greatly informed our Networked Change Report).

-Our recommendations put CR on a path to re-energize the consumer movement by becoming as powerful as the NRA or AARP while as nimble and networked as today’s most exciting social movements.
+Our multi-year collaboration put CR on a path to change how it approaches advocacy and re-energize the consumer movement by becoming as powerful as the NRA or AARP, while as nimble and networked as today’s most exciting social movements.

 - Engagement vision led to new strategy for advocacy department, new team roles, organizational structure, and culture